Louisiana

-Louisiana (Louisiane /fr/; Luisiana /es/; Lwizyàn) (Note: Also spelt Lwizyann or Lalwizyann) is a state in the Deep South and South Central regions of the United States.
-It borders Texas to the west, Arkansas to the north, and Mississippi to the east.
+Louisiana (Louisiane; Luisiana /es/; Lwizyàn) (Note: Also spelt Lwizyann or Lalwizyann) is a state in the Deep South and South Central regions of the United States.
+It is bordered by Texas to the west, Arkansas to the north, and Mississippi to the east.
 Of the 50 U.S. states, it ranks 31st in area and 25th in population, with roughly 4.6 million residents.
 Reflecting its French heritage, Louisiana is the only U.S. state with political subdivisions termed parishes, which are equivalent to counties, making it one of only two U.S. states not subdivided into counties (the other being Alaska and its boroughs).
 Baton Rouge is the state's capital, and New Orleans, a French Louisiana region, is its most populous city with a population of about 363,000 people.
-Louisiana has a coastline with the Gulf of Mexico to the south; a large part of its eastern boundary is demarcated by the Mississippi River.
+Louisiana has a coastline with the Gulf of Mexico to the south; a large part of its eastern boundary is demarcated by the Mississippi River; and the mouth of the Mississippi or delta defines much of its lower topography.

 Much of Louisiana's lands were formed from sediment washed down the Mississippi River, leaving enormous deltas and vast areas of coastal marsh and swamp.
 These contain a rich southern biota, including birds such as ibises and egrets, many species of tree frogs—such as the state-recognized American green tree frog—and fish such as sturgeon and paddlefish.
 More elevated areas, particularly in the north, contain a wide variety of ecosystems such as tallgrass prairie, longleaf pine forest and wet savannas; these support an exceptionally large number of plant species, including many species of terrestrial orchids and carnivorous plants.
 Over half the state is forested.